-The Bayesian information criterion (BIC) or Schwarz criterion (SIC) is a measure of the goodness of fit of a statistical model, and is often used as a criterion for model selection among a finite set of models.
-It is based on log-likelihood function (LLF) and closely related to Akaike's information criterion.
+The Bayesian information criterion (BIC) or Schwarz criterion (SIC) is a measure of the goodness of fit of a statistical model.
+It is often used as a criterion for model selection among a finite set of models.
+It is based on the log-likelihood function (LLF) and closely related to Akaike's information criterion.

 Similar to AIC, the BIC introduces a penalty term for the number of parameters in the model, but the penalty is larger than one in the AIC.